Visually impaired runner completes marathon with the help of guides, friends - 1330 & 95.5 WFIN

 Sosalla was determined and said she wanted to prove to herself that she wouldn’t let the impairment change how she lived her life.

 She decided to run a marathon.
-This spring, Sosalla sent a message to Rachel Bentley, founder of United in Stride, an organization that matches visually impaired runners with guides.
+This spring, Sosalla sent a message to Rachel Bentley, from United in Stride, an organization that matches visually impaired runners with guides.

-Sosalla and Bentley teamed up, along with Bentley’s sister, Natalie Elmore, and Sosalla’s neighbor, Laura Brennan.
+Sosalla and Bentley teamed up, along with Bentley’s sister, Natalie Elmore, and Sosalla’s neighbor, Laura Brennan, who ran the 10-mile event.

 Elmore said many noticed her guide bib and the group was showered in positivity from onlookers.